 '''

-mphgeom(model, <qeomtag>)
+mphgeom(model, <geomtag>)

 '''

 where <qeomtaq> is the tag of the geometry node to display.
-If the model only contains a single geometry the tag < geomtag> can be left empty.
-When specifying a property the geometry tag is required.
+When specifying additional properties the geometry tag is required.
+If the model only contains a single geometry the tag <geomtag> can be left empty.

-Adding a view property will add some view settings from the COMSOL model such as axes labels (units) and grid and supports hiding of geometric entities.
-Usually it is sufficient to use the auto value for the view property:
+The mphgeom function will use some of the view settings that are common between COMSOL and MATLAB to show content such as axes labels (units) and grid and supports hiding of geometric entities.
+This is controlled using the view option.
+To switch off the use of view settings set the view option to none:

 '''

-mphgeom(model, <geomtag>, 'view', 'auto')
+mphgeom(model, <geomtag>, 'view', 'none')

 '''